BentoBox-Project/pybundler/README.md

 # Pybundler
-> Manages a ptyhon applicatons or packages.
+> Manages python applicatons or packages.

-Creates a basic template of python package and manages python apps or packages.
+Create a basic template of python package and manage python apps or packages.
 The purpose of this tool is offer a similar experience with ruby's bundler.
 This package is based on [pypkg-generator](https://pypi.org/project/pypkg-generator/) and [pipenv](https://pypi.org/project/pipenv/).